How did Paul Create Dr. Torpor?

 What Makes Paul Polychronis a Good Tarot Reader?

 Paul adds psychological knowledge to tarot readings (what Dr. Torpor affectionately calls, "scientific twaddle").
 He views the tarot as a multifaceted stimulus that facilitates a unique conversation between querent and reader.
-Through this interaction, certain aspects of one’s life may manifest and be viewed differently than how they are ordinarily experienced.
-A tarot reading provides an intriguing opportunity to learn more about oneself.
+Through this interaction, one’s way of life may express itself and be experienced differently than usual.
+A tarot reading provides a fascinating and unusual way to learn more about oneself by drawing out unconscious information.

 "Heaven but the vision of fulfilled desire,